drinkcoffee/drinkcoffee.github.io/_posts/2026-05-12-web3-gaming-challenges.markdown

 Most cryptocurrency wallets use BIP 39 seed phrases as the secret from which private keys are generated.
 Even experienced deeply technical people sometimes lose their seed phrase and are then unable to access their assets.
 Additionally, with this type of wallet, every transaction must be signed.
 This complexity of needing to remember a seed phrase along with the interrupted game play of needing to sign all transactions makes this type of wallet inappropriate for web3 gaming.

 Web3 gaming wallets such as Immutable's Passport, are facilitated via social login.
-That is allowing logging into the wallet via Gmail, AppleId, Facebook, and via email pin code.
+That is allowing logging into the wallet via Gmail, Apple Id, Facebook, or via email pin code.
 Within games, transactions can be _invisibly_ signed, where the game app submits transactions on behalf of the player.

 Issues with web3 gaming wallets are: